mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 03 - Functions Are Too Long/readme.md

 # Conclusion 🏁

-Extract the long method into smaller pieces.
+Extract long methods into smaller pieces.

 Break complex algorithms into parts.

-You can also unit-test these parts.
+You can also unit test these parts.

 # Relations 👩‍❤️‍💋‍👨